jlevy/og-equity-compensation/README.md

 for comparison as things get more complex.

 - 🄳 A **restricted stock award** is when a company grants someone stock as a form of compensation.
-The stock awarded has additional conditions on it so is called **restricted stock**. *Restricted* here refers to the fact that the stock will be subject to repurchase at a lower rate than fair market value or cost, and the repurchase right lapses over the service-based vesting period.
+The stock awarded has additional conditions on it, including a vesting schedule, so is called **restricted stock**.
 Restricted stock awards may also be called simply **stock awards** or **stock grants**.
-  - 🚧 Clarify legalese while still being precise?
-  - 🚧 Fair market value has not yet been defined.
-  - 🚧 On the contrary, none of these particulars have been discussed yet, so this does not appear simple at all.
-    Taxes, vesting, FMV all need to be defined before this.
-    If this section is moved to after Stock Options, the terms will be defined as they are in the context of that chapter.
+- ∑ What *restricted* means here is actually [complex](https://github.com/jlevy/og-equity-compensation/issues/24).
+It refers to the fact that the stock (i) has certain restrictions on it (like transfer restrictions) required for private company stock, and (ii) will be subject to repurchase at cost pursuant to a vesting schedule.
+  The repurchase right lapses over the service-based vesting period, which is what is meant in this case by the stock “vesting.”
 - ☝️ Restricted stock awards are
   [not the same thing](https://www.fool.com/knowledge-center/the-difference-between-a-restricted-stock-unit-res.aspx) as [restricted stock units](#rsus), even though they sound similar.
-- Typically, stock awards are limited to executives or very early hires, since once the value of the shares increases, the tax burden of receiving them can be too great for most people.
+- Typically, stock awards are limited to executives or very early hires, since once the value of the shares increases, the tax burden of receiving them (without paying the company for their value) can be too great for most people.
   Usually, instead of restricted stock, an employee will get stock options.

 ### Stock options

 🄳 [**Stock options**](https://en.wikipedia.org/wiki/Employee_stock_option) are contracts that
 allow you to buy a specified number of shares in the company you work for at a fixed price.
-More formally, they are known as **employee stock options (or ESOs)**.
 Stock options are the most common way early-stage companies grant equity.

+🚧 Mention and relate this to the term **employee stock options (or ESOs)**?
+Dispel any confusion between ESOs and ESPPs?

+🚧 Is it stock option or stock options?

 ☝️ *Stock options* is a confusing term.
 In investment, an *option* is a right (but not an obligation) to buy something at a